electricherd/audiobookfinder/README.md

 The primary goal is to learn Rust and to cover various aspects of the language, of which some of I already used inside the program, such as:
 - [x] borrowing: the borrow checker, some issues but I am fine with it now
 - [ ] async/await: almost there
-- [ ] easy cross compile (and test) for raspberry (v1 and v2, v3)... ok the tui update needs adjustment
+- [ ] easy cross compile, not done yet but easy nowadays (https://github.com/rust-cross/rust-musl-cross)
 - [x] have the Rust frontend/backend as IOS and/or Android app, with a small glue code (because beside the tui it's a html5 webapp frontend).
 [WASM](https://www.rust-lang.org/what/wasm) is not reachable since it uses `no_std`
 - [x] shared-data over different threads (not yet lifetime optimized)
 - [x] multi-threading, a lot of threads and communication is inside, also  ([Rayon](https://github.com/rayon-rs/rayon))
 - [x] learning [futures](https://en.wikipedia.org/wiki/Futures_and_promises)
-- [x] an optional graphical interface that even runs on console only machines (the [Cursive](https://github.com/gyscos/Cursive) TUI)
 - [x] webui, modern and nice with [actix](https://actix.rs/), [bootstrap](https://getbootstrap.com/), and [jquery](https://jquery.com)
 - [x] [architecture](#architecture) (modules), did some rework with file structure but it is not yet perfect in Rust, really.
 Now the code is better hidden inside a library... this gives some more opportunities
 - [x] high-level functionality of different crates / including/using different crates (I don't want to reinvent the wheel, and yes, that is very nice)